Crafting Urban Policy for

 I spark engaging communication and research application.
 Skilled in public speaking and writing for decision makers with policy analysis, data visualization, and strategic planning.

-I want to grow Greater Birmingham's public wealth and build up our public institutions so that we can better meet the people's needs and promote the common good.
+I want to grow the public wealth of our cities and build up our civic institutions so that we can better meet the people's needs and promote the common good.